 A course in mechanical and freehand drawing designed to assist the student in his comprehension of the technical procedure in operative and prosthetic dentistry.
-This course is directly supplied to the course in Dental Anatomy and Histology.
+This course is directly applied to the courses in Dental Anatomy and Histology.

-List of Students, 1929-30
+List of Students, 1930-31